WWE News: Fans Lash Out At Jerry Lawler For ‘Racist’ Comment On ‘Monday Night Raw’

-It took just one evening of WWE’s return to live-action for Jerry “The King” Lawler to come under fire from the fans of professional wrestling.
+It took just one evening of WWE’s return to live action for Jerry “The King” Lawler to come under fire from the fans of professional wrestling.
 Lawler became the talk of social media during this week’s live Monday Night Raw after he chose to reference a wrestling move with a name that many are considering extremely racist.

 The match between Akira Tozawa and Austin Theory took place about halfway through the broadcast, and it was going quite well.
 At one point, the action spilled outside, and the battle continued between the two superstars, but that is where things took a turn.